mirage/mirage-www/tmpl/wiki/xen-on-cubieboard2.md

     mkdir .ssh
     vi .ssh/authorized_keys

+Install Avahi:

+    apt-get install avahi-daemon libnss-mdns

+You must also install these packages and `avahi-utils` on your computer.

+You probably want to give your Cubieboard a nice name.
+Edit `/etc/hostname` and replace the existing name with the one of your choice — `cubie2` for the following.
+(You should also change `linaro-developer` in `/etc/hosts` to `cubie2`.)
+For the changes to take effect, you can either reboot or run `hostname cubie2` followed by `/etc/init.d/avahi-daemon restart`.
-You should now be able to connect with e.g.
+You should now be able to connect with e.g., from your computer

-    ssh root@192.168.1.79
+    ssh root@cubie2.local

-You can do a local scan on your network to discover the IP address of your Cubieboard2 (run `nmap -sn 192.168.0.0/24` on your computer).
-If you do not see it, check that the network is up:
+To see the list of Avahi services on your network, do `avahi-browse -alr`.
+If you do not see your Cubieboard, check that its network is
+up: doing

     ip addr show

-should display a line starting with `br0:
+at the Cubieboard root prompt, should output some information including a line starting with `br0:
 <BROADCAST,MULTICAST,UP,LOWER_UP>`.
 If it doesn't try

     brctl addbr br0

-If you get `add bridge failed: Package not installed`, you forgot to include Ethernet bridging in your kernel (it is included in the recommended `.config` file above).
+If you get `add bridge failed: Package not installed`, you forgot to include Ethernet bridging in your kernel (it is included with the recommended `.config` file above so this should not happen).

 Kill the network and shut down: